How would you like a better experience when it comes to addressing an audience?

 It’s quite natural to feel overly self-conscious.
 After all the fear of how others evaluate us is one of our greatest stressors.

-I’m a fully qualified coach and NLP (Neuro Linguistic Programming) Practitioner.
+I’m a fully qualified coach and NLP (Neuro Linguistic Programming) Master Practitioner.
 My training in these two disciplines has given me some powerful methods and approaches to help me get to the root of a client’s needs.

 And it’s unbelievably satisfying to work with a client and observe them go from strength to strength in their interactions with an audience.